-Cause-The District adopted the written policies and procedures of its contracted educational services provider during the year.
+Cause-The District adopted the written policies and procedures of its contracted educational service provider during fiscal year 2014.
 However, the District did not ensure that employees were properly trained on them and did not monitor employees involved in purchasing to help ensure that the policies and procedures were consistently followed.